-Asheville Academy for Girls is not like other residential treatment centers for depression.
-Asheville Academy is a residential treatment center that helps young girls struggling with emotional and behavioral struggles such as depression and anxiety.
+Asheville Academy for Girls, a therapeutic boarding school for young girls ages 10-14, is an effective alternative to residential treatment centers for depression.
+Our program helps young girls struggling with emotional and behavioral struggles such as depression and anxiety in an environment that is more comfortable and nurturing than residential treatment centers for depression.
 Many girls come to Asheville Academy feeling lost and unhappy with themselves and leave our program feeling ready to take on the world.

 Asheville Academy for Girls offers young girls and their families a premier clinical program that utilizes a variety of treatments such as equine therapy, individual, and family therapy to help girls find success.

 Making the best treatment decision for your child is crucial to their future success.
 If your child is struggling with depression, Asheville Academy for Girls may be your best bet for ensuring that success.
 Our program can offer your daughter a myriad of benefits.
 These include:

 Treatment centers for depression offer therapeutic and medical services to young people struggling with depression and conditions comorbid to depression.
 Treatment centers for depression offer therapeutic programming specifically designed to assist adolescents undergoing periods of depression.

 These treatment centers offer top of the line therapeutic treatment for depression, which may include everything from experiential therapy and equine therapy to cognitive behavioral therapy.
 Most treatment centers for depression are staffed with professionals with decades of experience treating children with depressive symptoms.
 Treatment centers for depression may also treat comorbid disorders such as anxiety disorders, bipolar disorder, and other mood disorders.